Congratulations on your admission to NEC!

 If there are any questions about Financial Aid, please contact financial.aid@necmusic.edu.

-Students in the dual-degree program should submit a copy of the immunization documents required by Harvard for their NEC record.
-All students are required to have health insurance that meets specific standards set by the Commonwealth of Massachusetts.
+Students in the dual-degree program should submit a copy of the immunization documents required by Harvard for inclusion in their NEC health record.

-NEC offers a student insurance policy, and, in accordance with state law, all students are automatically enrolled in the plan.
-You may waive participation if you can demonstrate that you have a U.S.-based insurance plan that meets the state requirements.
+All students are required to carry health insurance that meets the standards set by the Commonwealth of Massachusetts.
+NEC offers a student health insurance plan, and in accordance with state law, all students are automatically enrolled.
+Students may waive this coverage if they have a U.S.-based plan that meets state requirements.

 Please direct questions about transfer levels to admissions@necmusic.edu.